Frequently Asked Questions

-What’s Wrong With My Farm?
+What’s Wrong with My Farm?

 Sometimes we can be doing everything right, but things just don’t turn out the way they’re supposed to.
 There are a few problems that can arise with your worm farms, but they can be rectified!
 We’ve got some common problems for worm farms and different ways to tell that something may not be quite right.